Lucien Maxwell

-Lucien Bonaparte Maxwell (September 14, 1818 – July 25, 1875) was a mountain man, rancher, scout, and farmer who at one point owned more than 1700000 acre.
+Lucien Bonaparte Maxwell (September 14, 1818 – July 25, 1875) was an American mountain man, rancher, scout, and farmer who at one point owned more than 1700000 acre.
 Along with Thomas Catron and Ted Turner, Maxwell was one of the largest private landowners in United States history.
 In 1959, he was inducted into the Hall of Great Westerners of the National Cowboy & Western Heritage Museum.

 Background

 Maxwell was born in Kaskaskia, Illinois Territory, about three months before Illinois became a state.
 He was the son of Hugh Maxwell, an Irish immigrant, and Odile Menard, daughter of Pierre Menard, a French-Canadian fur trader who was serving on the Illinois Territorial Council and who became the first Lieutenant Governor of the State of Illinois shortly after Maxwell's birth.
 Lucien Maxwell learned something of the fur trading business from his maternal grandfather during his early teens, and his grandfather was Maxwell's role model.
 Like his famous grandfather, Maxwell left home at the age of fifteen.
 Maxwell's cousin Michel Branamour Menard established a trading post that ultimately grew into Galveston, Texas, and early neighbor Stephen Austin was the namesake of the capital of Texas.
 At age 17, after two years at the Vincentian college in Missouri, Lucien struck out on his own, heading west.

 He met and became fast friends with Kit Carson, who was almost nine years older.
 Both eventually signed up with John C. Frémont in 1841 for western expeditions, with Carson serving as guide and Maxwell as chief hunter.